gabrielchl/intellij-pets/README.md

 ## Credits

-- Original idea from [vscode-pets](https://github.com/tonybaloney/vscode-pets) created by [Tony Baloney](https://github.com/tonybaloney)
+- Original idea from [vscode-pets](https://github.com/tonybaloney/vscode-pets) created by [Anthony Shaw](https://github.com/tonybaloney)
 - All pet spritesheets created by [SeethingSwarm](https://seethingswarm.itch.io/) (note: the assets were purchased, must not be resold, see itch.io page for details)

 ## Screenshots